ZachariahConyngham/Computing-Assessment-task-3/README.md

 | Colour pallette | Changed to make each part stand out more |
 | Typography | Changed to make it easier to read |
 | Branding | Changed each part so the important parts were centered |

+# Algorithm

+## Sign up

+1. Declare variables: email, password, username, other_username
+2. Prompt user to enter email, password, username
+3. Get email, password, username
+4. IF username is equal to other_username, THEN
+    4.1.
+DO
+        4.1.1.
+Display error message, "Username has been taken” 4.1.2.
+Prompt user to enter username
+        4.1.3.
+Get username
+    4.2.
+WHILE username is equal to other_username
+5. ENDIF
+6. IF password length is lesser than 6, THEN
+    4.1.
+DO
+        4.1.1.
+Display error message, "Password is too short” 4.1.2.
+Prompt user to enter password
+        4.1.3.
+Get password
+    4.2.
+WHILE password length is lesser than 6
+7. ENDIF
+8. IF password has less than 1 capital letter, THEN 4.1.
+DO
+        4.1.1.
+Display error message, "Password needs a capital letter” 4.1.2.
+Prompt user to enter password
+        4.1.3.
+Get password
+    4.2.
+WHILE password has capital_letter lesser than 1
+9. ENDIF
+10. Display email, password, username

+The algorithm will let any number of users sign up, each with different usernames and passwords.
+An increase in users will not affect the efficiency of the algorithm.